Skip to main content

 People age 45 and over at average risk for colorectal cancer:

-• One multi-target stool DNA test every 3 years (until age 85) *
+• One multi-target stool DNA test every 3 years (until age 85) for those with no colorectal symptoms *

-• One fecal occult blood test every 12 months (need referral from doctor) *
+• One fecal occult blood test or fecal immunochemical test (FIT) every 12 months (need referral from doctor) *

 • One flexible sigmoidoscopy every 4 years or 10 years after a prior screening colonoscopy**

-• One colonoscopy every 10 years or 4 years after a prior flexible sigmoidoscopy**
+• One screening colonoscopy every 10 years or 4 years after a prior flexible sigmoidoscopy** (regardless of age)

 People age 45 and over and at high risk for colorectal cancer:

-• One barium enema every 2 years.
+• One barium enema every 2 years (when used instead of a flexible sigmoidscopy or screening colonoscopy).
 You pay 20% of the Medicare-approved amount for your doctor’s services.
 In a hospital outpatient setting, you also pay the hospital a copayment.
 Part B deductible doesn’t apply.

-*If you have a non-invasive stool-based screening test (fecal occult blood test or multi-target stool DNA test) and have an abnormal result, you are also covered for a follow-up colonoscopy.
+*If you have a non-invasive stool-based screening test (fecal occult blood test, fecal immunochemical test, or multi-target stool DNA test) and have an abnormal result, you are also covered for a follow-up colonoscopy.

-**If your doctor finds and removes a lesion or growth during your flexible sigmoidoscopy or colonoscopy, you pay 15% of the Medicare-approved amount for your doctors' services.
-In a hospital outpatient setting or ambulatory surgical center, you also pay the facility a 15% coinsurance.
+**If your doctor finds and removes a lesion or growth during your flexible sigmoidoscopy or colonoscopy screening, you pay 15% of the Medicare-approved amount for your doctors' services.
+In a hospital outpatient setting or ambulatory surgical center, you also pay the facility a 15% coinsurance amount.
 In these cases, the Part B deductible doesn’t apply.

 Lung

-People ages 50 to 77 who currently smoke, have quit in the last 15 years, or have a tobacco smoking history of at least 20 pack years (average 1 pack per day for 20 years): One low-dose CT scan every year
+People ages 50 to 77 who either currently smoke or have quit in the last 15 years, and also have a tobacco smoking history of at least 20 pack years (average 1 pack per day for 20 years): One low-dose computed tomography (CT) scan every year

 To be eligible for a low-dose CT scan for lung cancer screening, you must also have an order from your doctor and have NO signs or symptoms of lung cancer.